 A coalition of agencies and organizations representing the interests of water agencies, businesses and farms, and local government (coalition) from every part of the State of California submitted two comment letters on Friday, May 6, 2011 to the Delta Stewardship Council (Council).
 The first letter expressed commonly held concerns regarding the approach the Council is taking in developing the Delta Plan.
 The second letter provided specific comments on the third draft of the Delta Plan (Third Draft).

-The _______________ (Agency Name),haas been an active participant in this coalition.
+The _______________ (Agency Name),has been an active participant in this coalition.
 On April 8, 2011 we supported with our signature (if applicable) the coalition’s first letter to the Council, and we continue to support the comments, conclusions and recommendations expressed therein.
 We have had a chance to read the coalition letters, and we fully support the positions taken in each letter.
-While we acknowledge and appreciate that there have been some significant and important improvements to the Third Draft of the Delta Plan as compared to the Second Draft, many of the fundamental concerns we identified in the April 8, 2011 coalition letter remain outstanding.
+While we acknowledge and appreciate that there have been some significant and important improvements to the Third Draft of the Delta Plan, many of the fundamental concerns we identified in the April 8, 2011 coalition letter have not been resolved in the Third Draft.

 We remain committed to working with the Council as partner and responsible agency in developing a plan that is centered on proactive solutions that help to meet coequal goals of ecosystem restoration and water supply reliability.